 3) On The Road Entertainment

-When you pack for your trip, no doubt you bring along books, tablets, and games.
+When you pack for your trip, no doubt you bring along books, games, and all your favourite TV Shows.
 Your pup is no different.

 Make sure you pack treats and entertainment.
 A big bone that takes a long time to chew helps make the kilometres fly by.